stijn-dejongh/lovecraft_public_domain/raw_converts/pg.md

 When old age shall this generation waste,
 Thou shalt remain, in midst of other woe
 Than ours, a friend to man, to whom thou say'st,
-&lsquo;Beauty is truth--truth beauty'--that is all
+"Beauty is truth--truth beauty'--that is all
 Ye know on earth, and all ye need to know. "